Bunkhouse Studios Membership Guidelines

 New to ceramics - should you sign up for a membership?

 Memberships are intended for those with ceramic experience.
-We recommend those new to ceramics start with a class before joining as a member.
+Those new to ceramics are required to start with a class before joining as a member.

 Cancellation Policy We do not offer refunds for memberships, or days missed during your membership month.
 Similar to a gym or other monthly membership, when you sign up for the month you are committing to the month.
 If you plan to cancel your membership, please notify us to complete your cancellation and remove all your personal belongings from your locker and member shelf.
 We only store personal and clay items for 30 days then it’s removed.